-Not more than four graduate courses or sixteen credit hours, whichever is greater, taken while a student is in undergraduate status and participating in an accelerated Master's (so-called "PlusOne") program at Northeastern, may be used to satisfy the requirements for both the undergraduate and graduate degrees.
+Not more than four graduate courses or sixteen semester hours (or 21 quarter hours), whichever is greater, taken while a student is in undergraduate status and participating in an accelerated Master's (so-called "PlusOne") program at Northeastern, may be used to satisfy the requirements for both the undergraduate and graduate degrees.
+Exceptions to this credit sharing limit (due to significantly higher credit requirements for the graduate degree or other special provisions) must be approved through governance processes.

-2. Use of Master's-Level Credits Earned While in Undergraduate Status fulfill requirements toward an undergraduate degree at Northeastern may not use those credits later toward a Master's degree.
+2. Use of Master's-Level Credits Earned While in Undergraduate Status

+Unless they have been accepted into and are enrolled in a designated PlusOne program before the undergraduate degree is conferred, students who took graduate classes to fulfill requirements toward an undergraduate degree at Northeastern may not use those credits later toward a Master's degree.
 If the student took graduate classes resulting in credits beyond those used for the undergraduate degree program (were not used in undergraduate degree audit), those credits may be considered for use toward a subsequent degree program.
 If course credits are used toward both the undergraduate and graduate degrees in a PlusOne, they cannot be used for other credentials (e.g., a certificate).